Keith Farmer crowned British champion at Brands Hatch

 The Clogher man won back-to-back titles in 2011 and 2012 in the British Superstock 600 and 1000 championships and has demonstrated his versatility with another title in the Supersport 600 class.

-In an emotional interview, Farmer dedicate the win to his late mother.
+In an emotional interview, Farmer dedicated the win to his late mother.

 “I’ve three championships under my belt now and this one has been a long time coming,” he said.